All the schools in this city

 Located within 30-40 minutes of the school by public transport, the families provide half-board and full immersion in the Japanese language and culture.
 Staying with a carefully selected local host is an authentic way for you to practise Japanese seven days a week, in the context of everyday life.
 You are guaranteed to make rapid progress!

-J&F student house If you’re looking for a social living option, this is it!
-You’ll stay in a private room complete with free bed linens (bring your own towels), plus a mini-fridge, desk, chair, air conditioning and wired internet.
-Free Wi-Fi is available in the common areas, which include a shared kitchen, a dining area and a theatre room with sofas and a big projector for watching movies.
-The nearest public transport station is just over 10 minutes away on foot, which will bring you to the language school in a 20-minute train ride (door-to-door, about 45 minutes).
+If you’re looking for a social living option, this is it!
+You’ll stay in a private room complete with a mini-fridge, desk, chair, air conditioning and wired internet.
+Bedding packs are available for purchase, but you’ll have to bring your own towels.
+Free Wi-Fi is available in the common areas, which include a shared kitchen, a dining area and a theatre room with sofas and a big projector to watch movies.
+The nearest public transport station is just over 10 minutes away on foot, and it will take you to school in a 20-minute train ride (door-to-door: about 45 minutes).

 This student house, located 13 minutes from the school by public transport, offers small studios with shared bathrooms and kitchens, along with a TV room and communal lounges.
 It is spread over three floors of a modern building equipped with Wi-Fi in the ground-floor common areas.
 There is a floor reserved for women only.